CJGreig/QGIS-Documentation/docs/training_manual/basic_map/mapviewnavigation.rst

      :align: center

 #.
 Select :guilabel:`1:50000`.
 This will also update the map scale in the Map Canvas.
 #.
 Alternatively, type in ``5000`` and press :kbd:`Enter`.
-This will redraw the features in the
+This will redraw the
-   Map Canvas to reflect the scale you typed in.
+   features in the Map Canvas to reflect the scale you typed in.

 Now you know the basics of navigating the Map Canvas.
-Check out the User Manual on :ref:`Zooming and Panning<zoom_pan>` to learn about alternative ways of navigating the Map Canvas.
+If you want more instructions, check out the User Manual on :ref:`Zooming and Panning<zoom_pan>` to learn about ways of navigating the Map Canvas.

 |IC|
 -------------------------------------------------------------------------------